starship/starship/docs/zh-CN/config/README.md

 ## Swift

-By default the `swift` module shows the currently installed version of [Swift](https://swift.org/). 此组件将在符合以下任意条件时显示：
+By default the `swift` module shows the currently installed version of [Swift](https://swift.org/).
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `Package.swift` file
 - The current directory contains a file with the `.swift` extension